-Pristine Paradise is a newly opened dive resort in Una Una, Sulawesi.
-It is Dutch/Indonesian owned and run and is developed in close cooperation with the local community.
+Pristine Paradise is a newly opened dive resort in Una Una island, Sulawesi.
+It is Dutch/Indonesian owned and managed and is developed in close cooperation with the local community.

 We’re often asked about the meaning of ‘pristine’.
 In our view it means as much as untouched or no human activity yet.
 We are situated on a remote island, full of coconut trees, with a small local community mainly occupied by working these trees.
 Time passes slowly, with no signs that life changed here in the past decades.